 What can an OT do to help with toilet training?

 One of my favourite things about being an OT is the profession’s holistic outlook.
 From the first day of our university training, we are taught to look at solving problems using multiple frames of reference.
-While most parenting books will offer toilet training solutions using a behavioural frame of reference (“give your child a treat every time they pee in the potty”) and an environmental frame of reference (“use a stool for your child’s feet when they sit on a large toilet”), our staff also use the sensory framework.
+While most parenting books will offer toilet training solutions using a behavioural frame of reference (“give your child a treat every time they pee in the potty”) and an environmental frame of reference (“use a stool for your child’s feet when they sit on a large toilet”), OT’s also use the sensory framework.

 What does a sensory approach have to do with toilet training?